not-a-duck/shuffle.nvim/README.md

 nn <space>h :SHide<CR>
 ```

+To reset the delimiter which is set with a custom `:SShow <symbol>` which is
+used for the visuals, simply call `:SResetDelimiter`

 ### Setup

 Shuffle uses the default `=` to reindent lines it touches.
 If you want to